 Tell us your name and a little about yourself.

 My name is Dave Shah and I’m a 20-year-old breather of everything, entrepreneurship, mentorship, technology, adventure, and discovery.
 Both my story and career path begin 6 years ago when I gained traction in the entrepreneurial world at age 14 as a professional kiteboarder & GoPro Athlete.
 Having fellow kiteboarding mentors like Larry Page and Richard Branson instilled a desire in me to create, take risks, and be fearless in the pursuit of my visions.
 In 2015, when I was a junior in high school, I founded Crave on Campus, a food delivery app for college students.
 In three months we had over 25,000 users at 10 major universities.
 After Crave’s exit early my senior year, I founded Wve Labs, a technology development company, to empower and enable entrepreneurs to actualize their visions.
 Today, I serve as the CEO of Wve Labs and a Managing Partner of Wve Ventures, a pre-seed venture arm.
-I’m also an avid pilot, part time student at USC, member of the Forbes Technology Council & YEC and Contributor to Entrepreneur.
+I’m also an avid pilot, a part-time student at USC, a member of the Forbes Technology Council & YEC and Contributor to Entrepreneur.

 What exactly does your company do?